Palawan State University: History

-The Palawan State University, the first state university in Palawan and in Region IV, traces its humble beginnings to the teacher training institution known as Palawan Teacher’s College (PTC), which was established through Republic Act 4303 on March 2, 1965.
+The Palawan State University, the first state university in Palawan and in Region IV, traces its humble beginnings to the teacher training institution known as Palawan Teacher’s College (PTC), which was established through Republic Act 4303 on March 2, 1965, and has started operating since March 2, 1972.
 Then Congressman Gaudencio Abordo sponsored the bill establishing the college at the then municipality of Puerto Princesa.

 The creation of PTC was in response to the need of additional teachers in the province since most of the available educators at that time came from Luzon; and only a handful were willing to be assigned in far-flung areas of the province.

 Funded by an initial half-a-million pesos, the university opened night classes to 101 students under the tutelage of 10 faculty members, and 16 support staff, using four borrowed classrooms from state-funded Palawan National High School.

 Its first president was Dr. Walfrido Ponce de Leon, who was succeeded by five presidents since.

 The early days of the institution as a teacher’s College saw its thrust focused solely on education degree.
 Years later however, the school added new curriculum to address the province's other educational needs.

 In 1984, then Minister of Natural Resources Teodoro Peña sponsored the transition of Palawan Teacher’s College to Palawan State College by virtue of Batas Pambansa Blg.
 797, allowing for the university to offer courses in the Art, Sciences and Technology.

 Dr. Heracleo Lagrada succeeded Dr. Ponce de Leon as president in 1985 and a year later was in turn succeeded by Prof. Paterno Bruselas.

 In 1991, Dr. Teresita Salva became its fourth president, with the institution championing the cause of being the “Place for Social Change.”
 After her term, Dr. Salva would return for another tenure in 1999 until her retirement in 2011.

 Under Salva's administration, PSE established its law school, supervised by it first dean, Atty.
 Teodoro Peña.

 It was also under the stewardship of Dr. Salva that effort to have Palawan State College be conferred the university status.

 It was however only on November 12, 1994, under the stewardship of PSU's fifth president Dr. Crispiniano Acosta, that Palawan State College was elevated into a university by virtue of R.A.
 7818, sponsored by congressman Alfredo Abueg, Jr. and David Ponce de Leon.

 PSU in 1995, then offered 11 new academic programs – Bachelor of Science in Tourism, Marine Biology, Environmental Science, Computer Science, Agri-Business and Hotel and Restaurant Management, four diploma courses, and the first Petroleum Engineering course in the Philippines.

 In 1999, Salva returned as university president.

-Presently, PSU is under the stewardship of its president Dr. Marissa S. Pontillas succeeding Dr. Jeter Sespeñe.
+Recently, PSU is under the stewardship of its president Dr. Marissa S. Pontillas succeeding Dr. Jeter Sespeñe, and now in care of Dr. Ramon M. Docto as elected president on his second term, made PSU to its official name as PalawanSU.